edsonlcandido/edsonlcandido/README.md

 ### Hi there 👋🏻
 My name is Edson I am from Brazil.

-👨🏻‍💻I am graduated in mechanical desing at 🏫FATEC-SP sometime in my free time I like to code.
+👨🏻‍💻I am graduated in mechanical desing at 🏫FATEC-SP.

+Sometimes in my free time I like to code.
 I've coded in VBA, .net framework with C# and VB.
 I also venture into web development🌎.

 <!--